-Creative Gifts for Writers
+Creative Gifts for Writers, Authors, and Poets

 Tickets to see a published author

-Increased writing motivation – the gift all writers need
+A fired-up muse – the gift all writers need

-A subscription to a writing magazine
+Subscription to a writing magazine

 Gift cards to Chapters, Indigo, Amazon, etc

 Even a $20 Amazon Gift Card can buy several items at these stores – and the writer isn’t limited to books!
 Gift cards are versatile and easy, and can easily be one of the best gifts (though I admit it’s not exactly the most creative gift idea for writers).